All Episodes

 All right, now it's 13 and a half.

-Chargers getting 13 and a half, it's gonna be at 14 or 15 degrees.
+It's going to be at 14 or 15 degrees.

 Can they cover?

-I'm gonna tell you something.
+Bro, I'm going to tell you something.

 Those receivers are so great.

-They're gonna get in their pockets, they're gonna go face to face.
+They're going to go face to face.

-Okay, because those those defensive backs is going to get in their pockets, man, and they're gonna be on them like Wild Rice, Cole on ice, and dots on dice.
+They're going to be on them like Washington Rice, coal on ice, and dots on diamonds.

 Let's not discuss the weather.

-Giants have had three inclement weather victories this year.
+Everybody's talking about Giants have had three inclement weather victories this year.

-I want to take you back to um I can't remember the year, but it's it's when the first time we did this, I think.
+I want to take you back to, I can't remember the year, but it's the first time we did this, I think, one of the first two or three times we did this.

-Right every week, everybody thought they were gonna lose, and they just kept beating.
+The Patriots, where the Giants are today, they were a wildcard team, and every week everybody thought they were going to lose, and they just kept beating.

-They went into Pittsburgh for the championship game, and you said to me, Yeah, keep a sharp eye on those Patriots because they are playing like no other team in the league right now.
+They went into Pittsburgh for the championship game, and you said to me, keep a sharp eye on those Patriots because they are playing like no other team in the league right now.

-Nobody's given them a chance.
+Nobody's giving them a chance.

-I uh you know what?
+You know what?

 Did you see the faces of the Giant players compared to the Cowboy players in the third and fourth quarter?